 Dimple learns in that moment the value of the friendship and loyalty he has built with Mob.

-There’s also Teruki Hanazawa who Mob first met as someone who bullies and belittles people in an attempt to feel superior by using his abilities.
+There’s also Teruki Hanazawa, another esper who Mob first met as someone who bullies and belittles people in an attempt to feel superior.
 Through that first encounter he learnt that true strength is not using your powers to hurt people.
 And indeed, he did start working towards being supportive of Mob and going as far as getting involved with saving his brother when Ritsu was caught by the Claw.
 He didn’t have to, even if he used to be associated with the organisation, but he wanted to help out.

 However, what he did was put Mob on a pedestal.
 For Teru, Mob is a rival, but he’s also the ideal.
 Now and again you’d hear him say something along the lines of I’ll deal with these minor henchmen so you can save your energy for those more deserving of your attention.